A554551N/RPGNotebook/BurningDox/NPCs/TrokosNPCs.md

 ## Minor NPCs
 - **Counsellor Theofylaktos** - a young legal counsellor who aided the group in their meeting with the archon.
 A friend of **Skata**.
 - **One-Eyed Stevos** - Old, barely four foot tall, big beard, one eye.
 Runs the fight club on the docks.
-	- **Belief** - [Melanion](../Melanion.md) has pulled off a couple surprise upsets, and people are excited to bet on him.
-I'll make him take a dive on his next fight, and rake in a tidy profit.
+	- **Belief** - [Melanion](../Melanion.md) has the potential to bring in a lot of profit if we set it up right.
+I'll find the meanest Enkavman I can and put on a show!
+	- [Melanion](../Melanion.md) convinced him to back off a little.
+Stevos is setting up a fight with a strong Enkavman to set Melanion up as "The Hero of Trokos".
+He promised Stevos that if the Enkavman takes him down that he won't get up.
+They'll make a bundle.
 - **Phaedra** - Daughter of the **Exarch**, currently attending university.
 Trying to get with [Perseus](../Perseus.md).
 [Melanion](../Melanion.md) is trying to get with her.
 - **Moustaki** - A random pita vendor